wtlin1228/blog/content/blog/0004-design-pattern-observer/index.md

 cover: cover.jpg
 ---

-This is my notes for Chapter 2 of [Head First Design Pattern, 2nd Edition](https://learning.oreilly.com/library/view/head-first-design/9781492077992/).
+This is my note for Chapter 2 of [Head First Design Pattern, 2nd Edition](https://learning.oreilly.com/library/view/head-first-design/9781492077992/).

 And where can this pattern be applied in my daily work?